 6. Joseph Keter, 1996, Atlanta

 All the Kenyans somehow laugh off when asked if they anticipate a medal in the race, although Kenya had almost every medal, and all gold medals since joining the event.
 Atlanta would be no exception.
-Kiptanui and Keter were neck and neck at the final water jump and the only thing that was going to separate the two was stamina in the final kicks.
-Keter got the better of the tussle in the final pop of pace in a race where less than 17 seconds separated the 1st and 8th place.
+Kiptanui and Keter were neck and neck at the final water jump, and the only thing that was going to separate the two was stamina in the final kicks.
+Keter got the better of the tussle in the final nip of pace, in a race where less than 17 seconds separated the 1st and 8th place.

 7. Reuben Kosgei, 2000, Sydney

 As expected, the Kenyan steeplechasers, now answering to the popular moniker of the East Africans in major global events, showed up for the Sydney Olympics seeking to set an unprecedented record.
-Their zeal, lean bodies, high altitude training, diet, and capability to withstand fatigue longer was going to be put to the test in one of the most demanding events in the track and field program.
-Unerring training, diet and hard work are the only way to win the steeplechase is a commonest answer to the question just alluded, and a reasonable one.
+Their zeal, lean bodies, high altitude training, diet, and capability to withstand fatigue longer was going to be put to the test, in one of the most demanding events in the track and field program.
+Unerring training, diet and hard work are the only way to win the steeplechase is a hackneyed answer to any probe of the secret; and still used frequently.
 One additional tactic that was now working well for the Kenyans was to always keep the tempo fast enough – to spread and shake off the field – injecting pace over the proceedings of the race.
 The finals in Sydney had not gone entirely Kenya’s way.
 At the sound of the bell there were about eight runners in the leading pack, which was an unfamiliar sight, with many looking to disrupt the dominance.
 If all tactics fails however, the Kenyans can rely on the final kick to do the job.
 So in the final lap, Reuben Kosgei ran with fresh legs, wearing out the rest of field.

 8. Ezekiel Kemboi, 2004, Anthens